percona/pmm/docs/setting-up/server/aws.md

 1. authentication as a user to PMM - the credentials to log in to PMM.

-2. authentication between PMM Server and PMM Clients - you will re-use these credentials when configuring PMM Client for the first time on a server, for example:
+2. authentication between PMM Server and PMM Clients - you will re-use these credentials on another host when configuring PMM Client for the first time on a server, for example (DO NOT RUN ON THIS PMM SERVER YOU JUST CREATED):

     ```sh
     pmm-admin config --server-insecure-tls --server-url=https://admin:admin@<IP Address>:443